simineves/Nevsimao/README.md

 ### What I love doing...
 - Coding & Learning
-- When I am not coding -> Fitness & Trading
+- When I am not coding -> Fitness or Trading

 I am always open to chat, just shoot me an email! :speaking_head: